mrgenixus/back-example/README.md

   grunt
 ```

-Compiling the Templates
-*Done in the browser by requirejs-hbs*
+Compiling the Templates: *Done in the browser by requirejs-hbs*